brunoRenzo6/Spark-DataProfiling/README.md

 # DataProfiling
 Profiling algo using deequ Amazon Package. <br><br>
-Data Profiling is the process of running analysis on source data to understand it’s structure and content.
+Data Profiling is the process of running analysis on source data to understand it’s structure and content.<br>
 BigData Processing depends on it !!

 My Own Data Profiling Implementation Code